BLUE HORIZON, BOOK 4

 “She joined up with the Silloni Spatial Forces after spending some time as a counselor for disabled children.
 She wanted to go out into space before, but they wouldn’t hear of it.
 Fearing she might do it again, Tristan and Guinevere have given their blessing for her enlistment into the SSF.”

 Rumbles of the storm continued, but the thunder seemed to be moving on.
 Hard rain now fell without so much wind, though it still sounded as if there was a water fall overhead.
 Merlin checked his watch and discovered they hadn’t been out in the barn as long as he thought they had.
 He settled back into his chair and put his bare feet up on the desk.
-Taro resisted the urge to reach out and tickle his toes briefly and settled on fingering her ornamental feather instead.

 “The Silloni have built two versions of the Hyld for testing,” the wolf continued.
 “The smaller of the two was installed in a light cruiser common to Sillon that Tristan is now personally testing, and they are currently installing the same engine in another vessel to be tested by the Spatial Police Force.
 The larger version was installed into their new Kirin freighter prototype.
-The LightDrive part of the system by itself is faster than standard LD engines currently in use throughout the Planetary Alignment, and there are already plans to include them in all new Silloni-built spacecraft.
+The LightDrive part of the system by itself is still faster than standard LD engines currently in use throughout the Planetary Alignment, and there are already plans to include those in all new Silloni-built spacecraft.
 Your ship, however, will be the only freighter in the galaxy equipped with a Hyper-LightDrive system.”

 “How are we going to keep something like this a secret?”
 Taro asked.
-“Giving it a fancy new name isn’t going to shield what it can do from the rest of the PA once we start making fast trips around the cosmos.”
+“Giving it a fancy new name isn’t going to shield what it can do from the rest of the PA once we start making quick trips around the cosmos.”

 “There won’t be any need to be secretive,” Merlin replied.
 “Tristan will be releasing an article to select scientific journals concerning the Hyld system, with a cover story that since the Blue Horizon rushed to the planet Sillon’s aid when the rest of the PA had written them off, our company was selected to help Sillon test its new prototype over a two-year period.
 Until the testing period has been completed and all bugs are worked out of the system to ensure that it’s safe before releasing it commercially, there will be no further release of the technology beyond the three vessels.
 This is standard research and development into any new technology.
 The Kirin-class freighter itself had already been in development by the Silloni before Pockets discovered Captain Khasho’s information; it was just about ready to be released on the market with the new Silloni LightDrive engines anyway, and would have undergone a similar period of testing before being released to the public.”